sclem/pfcrypto/README.md

 ## Changelog

+#### 12/14/17:

+* Address support for ERC20 Tokens.
+Put the wallet address in the "Account Description" field in the format "erc20:address".

 #### 11/21/17:

 * Address support for ETH and BTC.
 Put the wallet address in the "Account Description" field and the "number of shares" will automatically be updated along with the current price